The surgeon and his technicians are all very important members of the operating team.

 Hair transplant technicians are responsible for dissecting the hair grafts under high magnification, trimming them to a uniform size, and preparing them for insertion.
 Precision, skill, accuracy and speed at this level are hugely important, and only a team trained to the highest standards can complete the task ahead.

 Whilst technically any medical doctor can train to become a hair transplant surgeon, it takes years of practice and dedication to become truly proficient in the art of hair restorative surgery.
 A good hair transplant surgeon must have a very thorough understanding of the various types of hair loss and be able to envision what can realistically be achieved for each individual case.
 A good hair transplant surgeon will listen to his patient and help educate each patient with the viable options available for his or her particular case.

-Dr. Rogers, Dr. Sebastian and Dr. Miln are incredibly talented surgical artists, with a wealth of experience in the field of hair restorative and micro surgery.
+Dr. Sebastian, Dr. Ibe and Dr. Miln are talented surgeons, with a wealth of experience in the field of hair restorative and micro surgery.
 All our surgeons are registered with the ISHRS, the worlds leading authority on hair loss restoration.